Thwaites Glacier: Early observations

 The B-22 iceberg broke off from the Thwaites Glacier Tongue on March 15, 2002.

 In 2001, an analysis of radar interferometry data from the Earth Remote Sensing Satellites 1 and 2 by Eric Rignot revealed that the grounding line of Thwaites Glacier had retreated by 1.4 km between 1992 and 1996, while its strongly negative mass balance (annual loss of around 16 billion tonnes of ice, equivalent to 17 km^{3} of volume) meant that the retreat was going to continue.
 Further analysis of this data suggested that each 0.1 C-change increase in ocean temperature would accelerate annual bottom-up melting by 1 m.
 In 2002, a team of scientists from Chile and NASA on board a P-3 Orion from the Chilean Navy collected the first radar sounding and laser altimetry survey of the glacier, confirming the acceleration in thinning and retreat, and concluding that local seabed topography provides no obstacles to rapid retreat.
 These discoveries prompted an extensive airborne campaign in 2004–2005 by the University of Texas at Austin, followed by NASA's IceBridge Campaign in 2009–2018.
 Geophysical data collected from IceBridge campaign flights showed that the most vulnerable parts of Thwaites Glacier sit 1.5 mi below the sea level.

 In 2011, an analysis of IceBridge data showed a rock ridge 700 m tall, which helps to anchor the glacier and slows its glacier's slide into the sea.
-In early 2013, a minor speedup of ice flow was detected, which was later attributed to the activity of subglacial lakes upstream of the grounding line.
+In early 2013, a minor increase of ice flow was detected, which was later attributed to the activity of subglacial lakes upstream of the grounding line.
 Altogether, annual ice loss had increased substantially since Rignot's 2001 analysis: from around 16 billion tonnes of ice between 1992 and 1996 to about 50 billion tons between 2002 and 2016.
 Cumulative ice loss over those 14 years was equivalent to a global sea level rise of 2.07 mm.

-A 2014 paper noted that while the Thwaites Glacier was expected to add less than 0.25 mm of global sea level rise per year over the 21st century, this would eventually increase to over 1 mm per year during its "rapid collapse" phase.
+A 2014 paper noted that while the Thwaites Glacier was expected to add less than 0.25 mm of global sea level rise per year over the 21st century, this would eventually increase to over 1 mm per year during its expected "rapid collapse" phase.
 In 2018, a team of glaciologists, including Eric Rignot, had published projections of Thwaites Glacier contribution to sea level rise for the next 100 years.
 They estimated that the ice lost from Thwaites alone over the next 30 years would amount to 5 mm of sea level rise, but there was less certainty about 100-year ice loss, which could range between 14 and 42 mm depending on ice sheet dynamics.
 Further, their simulations could not represent the impact of the eastern ice shelf breaking up entirely.